TimFins/Software-Project-Checker-Winter-2025/README.md

 ### Deliverables

 #### GitHub Contributions/Diary

+**This is only relevant if you were not using GitHub.
+So this should not concern you.**

 In order to be able to have your lecturer grade every one of you **individually**, we need to know what each person's responsibilities were and what they worked on.
 For this, there are two options.
 Our preferred option would be that everyone uses GitHub, and we track individual contributions via GitHub commits.
 Alternatively, those who do not wish to use GitHub must instead maintain a detailed spreadsheet, where they track their contributions for every week and send it to us at the end of the project.
 We would rather avoid that, but we do leave this option available for those not wanting to use GitHub. **Without GitHub commits (or alternatively a diary), your lecturer cannot properly grade your contributions to the code!**